gaverdugo/cryptocurrency-dashboard/README.md

 ## Environment variables

-`VITE_API_URL` must be configured as an environment variable for the application to work.
+`VITE_API_URL` must be configured as an environment variable in an `.env` file in the repository root for the application to work.

 ## Live demo